Tachaeon/PWPush-Generator/README.md

 # PWPush Generator

-I have created a GUI application from Powershell using the PWpush.com API so that anyone can generate secure passwords from their desktop.
+A Powershell GUI application using the PWpush.com API so that anyone can generate secure passwords from their desktop.

 ## How to use
 PowerShell.exe -ExecutionPolicy Bypass -File .\PWPush_Generator.ps1